 Another prominent occupant of the premises shows art of the silver screen kind.
 The Stadtkino cinema also serves as one of the usual venues for the Viennale film festival.

-The Albertina Modern has no permanent exhibition as such, but shows a series of temporary exhibitions included in an entrance ticket.
-So check what’s on before visiting.
+The Albertina Modern has no permanent exhibition as such, but shows a series of temporary special exhibitions included in any entrance ticket from or for the museum.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)